Table of Contents

 Highlights: High fashion, vegan-friendly, eco-friendly waterproof winter boot made from sustainably sourced rubber with rubber neoprene sleeve for comfort.

-Hunter has also begun including recycle polyester and organic cotton in their collections from Spring 2020 onwards.
+Hunter also began including recycled polyester and organic cotton in its collections from Spring 2020 onwards.
 The company is also careful to work only with rubber tree plantations that don’t contribute to deforestation, use biocides, or use slash-and-burn techniques and where workers’ rights and local communities are protected alongside the natural environment.
-This means they commission third-party audits and visit the farms themselves.
+This means it commissions third-party audits and visit the farms itself.

-And finally, if you live in the UK, near London, you can now drop off your old Hunter boots at their Regent Street store for recycling in partnership with First Mile as part of their Hunter ReBoot campaign.
+And finally, if you live in the UK, near London, you can now drop off your old Hunter boots at the Regent Street store for recycling in partnership with First Mile as part of the Hunter ReBoot campaign.
 The old boots are recycled into equestrian arena flooring, playground surfacing, roads, kickboxing bag filler and other products.
-They plan to roll out this campaign across their distribution network in time.
+Hunter plans to roll out this campaign across its entire distribution network.

 Patagonia Wild Idea Work Boots